samtaufa/nomoa.bsd/src/monitoring/network/smokeping.md

 - Charts (Loss, by Max, by Median, Std Deviation)
 - Hosts

-We use smokeping to monitor network latency for 5 disparate sites, using 3 types of network connections (2 x Leased VPN lines, 1 x Internet link)
+An example use for smokeping is our network latency monitor used to oversight the network performance/behaviour for 5 WAN connected sites, using 3 types of network connections (Most sights having 2 x Leased VPN lines, with a few also having 1 x WAN Internet link)

-We do not touch the "Charts" section but use a separate menu (category) for various 'connectivity' points.
+In our use, we do not touch the "Charts" section but use a separate menu (category) for various 'connectivity' points.

 - Link Category